heritage-happenings/residents/README.md

 # <a href="" >Heretics Happenings Online</a>

-_This is a website for residents of the [Heritage on the Marina]( https://https://heritageonthemarina.org/ ).
+_This is a pre-release version of a website for residents of the [Heritage on the Marina]( https://https://heritageonthemarina.org/ ).
 It is maintained by the residents._

-## Content
+## Content Goals

 This website provides